rolldabones/grc-workbook/README.md

 ***Final Liability rests with the Human.***

-# **References and Authorities**
+# References and Authorities

 The workbook treats the following instruments as reference time.
 The references are not exhaustive.
 Sectoral, national and emerging instruments overlay them.
 The reader is responsible for the law and standards applicable to their own enterprise, jurisdiction and use cases.
 The legal standing of any specific obligation is for qualified counsel to determine.
 The workbook is a governance instrument, not legal advice.

 **A note on AI law**

 AI liability is not robot law.
 It is ordinary governance at machine speed.
 Across jurisdictions, the legal test converges on one question.
 Did the organization run reasonable controls before and after deployment?
-Defence is built from evidence rather than declarations.
+Defense is built from evidence rather than declarations.
 Use limits, testing records, oversight records, escalation paths and incident logs are what wins.
 Principles published without operational records lose.
 Indemnities and supplier contracts allocate loss between parties but do not transfer the duties owed to customers, employees and regulators.
 A reviewer who cannot override the system is not oversight.
 The three doctrines of this workbook map to the test.
 Slow AI is reasonable care in tempo.
 Informed Intent is foreseeability.
 Final Liability is the named human in whom the duty rests.
 The references that follow are illustrative rather than exhaustive.

 **OCEG GRC Capability Model 3.5 (Red Book)**